 "18 And the Lord God said, “It is not good that man should be alone; I will make him a helper comparable to him.”19 Out of the ground the Lord God formed every beast of the field and every bird of the air, and brought them to Adam to see what he would call them.
 And whatever Adam called each living creature, that was its name.
 20 So Adam gave names to all cattle, to the birds of the air, and to every beast of the field.
 But for Adam there was not found a helper comparable to him."

 The act of naming things denotes the character, purpose, and destiny of a particular person or thing, in this situation, animals.
 Throughout all of creation, the act of naming exhibits the ownership of the particular thing being named by person giving the name.
 This shows that Man was never meant to be alone throughout his existence.
-Man has a desire to have a companion just as there were pairs of animals throughout the world.

 21 "And the Lord God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs, and closed up the flesh in its place.
 22 Then the rib which the Lord God had taken from man He made into a woman, and He brought her to the man.